 Revenue and free cash flow has compounded at 90% and 35% respectively from 2017 to 2019.

 Revenue growth has slowed to 70% for the first nine months of 2020 and 61% in the third quarter of 2020 with companies cutting back on usage of Datadog services to save costs during the pandemic but growth should pick up again once the economy normalizes.
 Datadog’s subscription revenue is usage-based with usage measured primarily by the number of hosts (servers) or by the volume of data indexed.

 I’m also not worried about the recent revenue growth slowdown because the company has been successfully signing large customers (USD100,000+ annual revenue) during 2020.

 Datadog is a customer-focused company at the right place at the right time with the pandemic stressing the need for cloud-native solutions and high uptime for a company’s technology stack.

-Given the company’s large addressable market, revenue should compound at least 40% over the next 10 years which should lead to 30% free cash flow margins and a 100% upside from today’s USD86 share price.
+I think Datadog’s revenue can compound at 40% over the next 10 years which should lead to 30% free cash flow margins and a 100% upside from today’s USD86 share price.
 I used a 2% terminal growth rate and 8% cost of capital.

 Datadog has sky-high valuations with its enterprise value trading at 49x trailing revenue.
-With their customer-first culture and high switching costs, I think Datadog should continue growing so I’m happy to add to my position at current levels if the share price continues falling.
+With their customer-first culture and high switching costs, I think Datadog should continue growing rapidly so I’m pay up for this company.